TinyZzh/StructUtil/README.md

 Author @TinyZ
 Version 1.0.0.alpha

+## Why use this tool ?
+    In develop game. game component need some complex config data.

+## matters
+1.

 ## Features

 * 1.Support load excel file (*.xlsx or *.xls), covert excel to json content and write to file named *.data.